shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

   * name
   * optional description
 * The system shall allow setting blockage coordinates via map picking when “Pick blockage” mode is active.
-* The system shall allow deleting a blockage by name.
+* The system shall allow deleting a blockage.
-* Selecting a blockage from the list shall focus the map on the blockage location (inset-aware if sidebar is expanded).
+* Selecting a blockage from the list shall focus the map on the blockage location.

 ---